Amal Clooney

-Clooney is Professor of Practice in International Law at the Blavatnik School of Government, University of Oxford and a Senior Fellow at the Oxford Institute of Technology and Justice, an institute she co-founded to harness the power of AI to increase access to justice.
-In 2016, she and her husband, American actor George Clooney, co-founded the Clooney Foundation for Justice.
+Clooney is professor of Practice in International Law at the Blavatnik School of Government at the University of Oxford and a senior fellow at the Oxford Institute of Technology and Justice, an institute she co-founded to harness the power of AI to increase access to justice.

 Early life and education

 Amal Alamuddin was born in Beirut, Lebanon, on 3 February 1978.
-Her father is Lebanese Druze and her mother is Sunni Muslim.
+Her father is Lebanese Druze and her mother is Lebanese Sunni Muslim from Tripoli.
 When she was two years old, her family moved to the United Kingdom to escape the Lebanese Civil War, settling in Gerrards Cross in Buckinghamshire.
-She has three siblings: one sister (Tala Alamuddin) and two half-brothers from her father's first marriage.
+She has three siblings: one sister (Tala Alamuddin) and two half-brothers from her father's first marriage..

-Her father Ramzi Alamuddin, received his MBA degree at the American University of Beirut and returned to Lebanon in 1991, one year after the Lebanese Civil War ended.